 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

 Simple … first, set up your site as shown in Part Two.
-Then, get everything configured as explained in Part Three.
-After all this is in place, you can then automate various processes with plugins.
+Then, configure your site settings as explained in Part 3.
+After all this is in place, you then automate the process with plugins such as the ones shown in the next section.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a look now at a number of traffic-generation WordPress plugins that can:
+Let’s take a quick look at some examples of WordPress plugins that can help to:

-- Distribute content to social sites and social bookmarking sites
+- Post content automatically to social sites and social bookmarking websites

 - Distribute comments automatically to other blogs

-- Distribute content via RSS to other websites
+- Syndicate content to other websites via RSS

-You can get your posts automatically distributed to sites like Tumblr, Facebook, Twitter, LinkedIn, Google+ and more as soon as you publish new content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, GooglePlus, LinkedIn and more as soon as you publish new content using a plugin like JetPack.

 Download URL: https://jetpack.com/